allen-ecu/news_app_v2/Readme.txt

 -------------------------------
 This app is incompatible with Stream v0.6.0
 This app is run on Steam v0.5.5
+Disable the apache server is you have
+Remove Avast V8 Antivirus Software if you have connection problem
 Contact:
 -------------------------------
 Author: Mao Weiqing